miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 people were free to choose their own jobs and their own mates.
 The old days came before Ray Kurzweil actually figured out how to shove his soul up Bing's butt.
 Nobody really knows this happened, because that's the nature of wealth and power.
 But clues are left, because even the Illuminati needs new blood.
-And 2nd generation Illuminati are the worst.
+2nd generation Illuminati are the worst.
+Up on hobnail boots, down on silk slippers, and all that.
+Smart people know that and recruit accordingly.

 This one I won't spoil for you, because it's such a short and great read.
 It's so much more entertaining than the ones given all the credit, like ***1984***